osism/documentation/source/operations/mariadb.rst

 Ensure that any services using MariaDB are stopped.

-Carry out the following steps on all controller nodes (one by one).
+Carry out the following steps on all control nodes (one by one).

 1. Ensure that ``wsrep_local_state_comment`` is ``synced``